Winners announced at the National Celebration event- December 2nd 2020

 Each nominee when short listed will be publicly acknowledged around Australia and on the day seen by a national audience.
-The event is filmed live and we will cross to other nominees in other states, all nominees will have their profile seen on the internet site, and those who are short listed will be part of the broadcast, and included in the edited video of the event.
+The event is recorded live and we will cross to other nominees in other states, all nominees will have their profile seen on the internet site, and those who are short listed will be part of the broadcast, and all nominees will included in the recorded video of the event.

 The audience is Australian wide with all national and state organisations non-disability and disability organisations who supported the awards in the past and present invited to tune and watch.
 The event will be available for 5 years on the Aspire Awards internet site and each nominee can use the aspire awards internet link which is a direct link to the 2019-20 national awards event and everyone who is nominated can use this link https://theaspireawards.com.au/ as part of their signature line and in emails can state: Nominated for an Aspire Award 2020 or short listed for or winner of a best achievement in the relevant category.
 All nominations will be considered for the highly coveted Human Rights Award.